☝️Small business or a startup? See if you qualify for our special offer.

-This guide describes how to create a custom UI control or view if Flexmonster does not provide the needed UI functionality.
+This guide describes how to create a custom UI control or view for Flexmonster if the needed UI functionality is not provided out of the box.
 For example, you can create a custom filter view or a report picker.
+To see different examples of custom controls and views, visit our Examples page.

 Step 1. Сreate an HTML structure to represent your control, such as a pop-up window, container, dropdown, button, etc.